janell-anderson/blogception/README.md

         - bundle.js.map
             - no-reffer-when-downgrade(default)
                 -This is the user agent's default behavior if no policy is specified.
 The URL is sent as a referrer when the protocol security level stays the same (HTTP→HTTP, HTTPS→HTTPS), but isn't sent to a less secure destination (HTTPS→HTTP).
+- SOLUTION: I decidede to scrap the LoginForm.js file and retype it over again.
+That fixed the issue.